Comparison of Halo Model and Simulation Predictions for Projected-Field Kinematic Sunyaev-Zel'dovich Cross-Correlations: Results

-To more quantitatively assess the accuracy of our halo model projected-field kSZ model, we compute error bars on the simulation measurements.
+To more quantitatively assess the accuracy of our halo-based projected-field kSZ model, we compute error bars on the simulation measurements.
 We use two approaches: a Monte Carlo–based method and a Gaussian covariance approximation.
 In the Monte Carlo method, we generate CMB map realizations containing noise consistent with the relevant experimental power spectra.
 For SO, we use publicly available post-component-separation noise power spectra~\cite{Ade_2019}\footnote{\url{https://github.com/simonsobs/so_noise_models/tree/master/LAT_comp_sep_noise/v3.1.0}}.
-For \emph{Planck}, we use the ``LGMCA'' noise map power spectra~\cite{LGMCA}.
 We emphasize that these noise power spectra include the effects of residual foregrounds (at the Gaussian level), which are important on small scales.
-To each CMB + noise realization, we add the simulated kSZ map, and then carry out the usual filtering, squaring, and cross-correlation with the halo overdensity maps.
+For \emph{Planck}, we include only the lensed CMB (and kSZ) in our sky maps, due to the small number of halos in the Websky samples, which leads to large shot noise in the cross-correlation (if we use the ``LGMCA'' noise map power spectra for \emph{Planck}~\cite{LGMCA}, the error bars on the resulting cross-correlation are too large to yield meaningful conclusions}.\footnote{We emphasize that the \emph{Planck} filter used in this work does include the effects of noise, i.e., it isolates the same scales as used in the measurement of Ref.~\cite{Kusiak_2021}.} To each CMB (+ noise) realization, we add the simulated kSZ map, and then carry out the usual filtering, squaring, and cross-correlation with the halo overdensity maps.
 This procedure is repeated for 1000 realizations, from which we construct the covariance matrix, obtain error bars, and evaluate the $\chi^2$ for fitting.

 Our second approach is to estimate the error bars using a Gaussian covariance approximation, in which the covariance matrix is given by

 where $\Delta\ell$ is the bin width, $C_\ell^{\Theta_f^2\Theta_f^2}$ is the auto-power spectrum of the filtered-squared CMB+noise+kSZ realization, $C_\ell^{\delta_h\delta_h}$ is the halo overdensity map auto-power spectrum, $N_\ell^{\delta_h\delta_h}$ is the halo shot noise power spectrum, and lastly $C_\ell^{\mathrm{kSZ^2\delta_h}}$ is the projected field kSZ--halo cross-power spectrum.
 Since the halo distribution is Poissonian, the shot noise term is